 The complexity of hydrogeology rests on the nature of subsurface geologic formations that presents heterogeneities at all scales while being the locus of coupled non-trivial physical, chemical and biological processes in addition to being intricately influenced by other portions of the earth system as well as anthropogenic activity.

-In the Porous Media Flow Lab, we aim to advance our knowledge of the fundamentals of fluid flow and transport in geological formations and improve simulation and prediction by:
+In the Porous Media Flow Lab, we aim to advance our knowledge of the fundamentals of fluid flow, transport and reactions in geological formations and improve simulation and prediction by:

 visualizing and quantifying complex physical and geochemical processes, such as multiphase flow dynamics and reactive transport, at the pore (µm) to core (cm) scale.

 characterizing and monitoring subsurface systems at the field scale.